Self catering eco holiday cottage, Snowdonia, North Wales

 About Gwyndy: When we bought Mur Crusto farm and moved here in 2000, Gwyndy (white house) was a semi-ruin.
 It had been a milking parlour but the roof timbers were decayed and it leaked badly.
 In 2003, after planning consent, we began what was to turn out to be a huge project: the conversion of this old stone building into a comfortable energy-efficient holiday eco-cottage.
 Most of this work has been done by ourselves and to a very high standard.
 The former near-ruin is now an attractive and comfortable cottage with a large conservatory which overlooks Cardigan Bay and a fine panorama of mountains to the east.
 Gwyndy has its own solar photovoltaic system which can generate up to 3.8 kilowatts.
 This electric power automatically feeds into the National Grid if it's not being used in the cottage making Gwyndy more than just carbon neutral and a true eco-cottage.

 Things to do without a car: If you bring bikes, a cycle route passes the end of our drive and there are plenty of quiet country lanes nearby.
 For walkers, there are several public footpaths, the best of these being from Gwyndy via St Cybi's Well to Garn Bentyrch, a hilltop Iron age fortress.
 Whilst not quite the 'Lourdes' of Llyn, St Cybi's Well ('Cybi' is pronounced 'Cubby') is an evocative place to which people would come for the healing properties of the powerful underground springwaters. [more on this].
 It's only 15 minutes easy walk from Gywndy.
 Add another 20-30 minutes climbing up through a beech and oak wood and two fields and you reach the rocky summit of Garn Bentyrch.
 Although only just over 220 metres high, the views in all directions are the best in the area.
 Whilst there, rest on the ramparts of the fort and mull over the story of Guto Bach and the Fairies which took place here.
 The combination of cycling and walking means you could cycle to and climb the nearby mountains of Gyrn Goch, Bwlch Mawr, Yr Eifl (The Rivals; the highest in Llyn) and the Tre'r Ceiri hillfort and settlement.
-You can easily cycle to the nearest beach -- we've done it many times -- and the route is all on quiet raods with little or no traffic and passes a Medieval House.
+You can easily cycle to the nearest beach–we've done it many times –and the route is all on quiet raods with little or no traffic and passes a Medieval House which you can visit.

 Things to do with a car: Gwyndy is well placed for most things people come here to do or see.
 The north and south coasts of the Llyn peninsula are almost equidistant and each offer fine walks and beaches.
 The mountains of western Snowdonia are ever-visible to the east and the less-well-known mountains like Moel Hebog, Moel yr Ogof and the Nantlle ridge.
 We can offer you advice about which mountains to climb and the best routes to climb them based on detailed first-hand knowledge of the mountains themselves, their geology and natural history.
 If castles are your thing, Harlech, Caernarfon and Criccieth are all fine ones within easy reach.
 And as for the beaches, you're spoilt for choice: there are many fine sandy beaches within half an hour of Gwyndy cottage.